 Section 6-09.13 of the North Dakota Century Code (NDCC) established the Agriculture Partnership in Assisting Community Expansion (Ag PACE) Fund.
 The fund is revolving and all moneys transferred into the fund, interest on fund moneys and payments to the fund are appropriated for the purposes of the fund.
-The Bank of North Dakota supervises and administers the Ag PACE Fund.
+The Bank of North Dakota (an enterprise fund of the State of North Dakota) supervises and administers the Ag PACE Fund.
 The purpose of the Ag PACE Fund is to buydown the interest rate on loans made by a lead financial institution in participation with the Bank of North Dakota.
 The Bank of North Dakota's participation may not exceed 80% nor be less than 50% of the total loan.